 Temporary Workaround: Install the Classic Editor plugin (not a solution)

-The introduction of WordPress Version 5.0 marked the introduction of Gutenberg editor, i.e. the concept we all widely refer to today as blocks.
+The introduction of WordPress Version 5.0 marked the introduction of the Gutenberg editor, i.e., the concept we all widely refer to today as blocks.

 Although this is merely a temporary workaround, switching from the Gutenberg editor to the Classic Editor may allow you to save and update your posts.

-Note: This evidently isn’t a solution so should only be used as a temporary workaround.
+Note: This evidently isn’t a solution, so it should only be used as a temporary workaround.